No. 15 Auburn wins wild Iron Bowl over No. 5 Alabama

 Alabama quarterback Mac Jones, in his second start since Tua Tagovailoa’s season-ending hip injury, completed 26 of 39 passes for 335 yards and four touchdowns for the Tide (10-2, 6-2 SEC).
 Three of his touchdowns went to wide receiver Jaylen Waddle, covering 58, 12 and 28 yards.
 Waddle also scored on a 98-yard kickoff return.

-But Jones also threw a pair of interceptions that Auburn returned for touchdowns by linebacker Zakoby McClain (100 yards) and Smoke Monday (29).
+But Jones also threw two interceptions that Auburn returned for touchdowns by linebacker Zakoby McClain (100 yards) and Smoke Monday (29).

 The second-highest-scoring Iron Bowl in series history was chugging along at 10-10 midway through the second quarter when the fireworks began.
 Starting with Monday’s 29-yard interception return, the teams put up five touchdowns and a field goal over the last 5 minutes, 36 seconds of the half.

-The Tide’s touchdowns came on Waddle’s long kickoff return that followed Monday’s pick, receiver Henry Ruggs III’s 3-yard touchdown reception, and Waddle’s 58-yard scoring sprint after securing Jones’ flat pass.
+The Tide’s touchdowns came on Waddle’s long kickoff return that followed Monday’s pick, receiver Henry Ruggs III’s 3-yard touchdown reception and Waddle’s 58-yard scoring sprint after securing Jones’ pass in the flat.

 The 93 points are second only to the 99 total in Alabama’s 55-44 win in 2014.

-Note: EditorsNote: Changed possessive to Bulovas’ in 2nd graf; other minor tweaks